2007 SuccessTech Academy shooting

-The SuccessTech Academy shooting was a school shooting that occurred on October 10, 2007, at the SuccessTech alternative high school in Cleveland, Ohio, United States.
-Fourteen-year-old freshman Asa H. Coon shot two students and two teachers before committing suicide on the fourth floor of the building.
+The 2007 SuccessTech Academy shooting was a school shooting that occurred on October 10, 2007, at the SuccessTech alternative high school in Cleveland, Ohio, United States.
+14-year-old freshman Asa H. Coon shot two students and two teachers before committing suicide inside of a classroom on the fourth floor of the building.

 Shooting

-On Wednesday, October 10, 2007, Coon entered the five-story school building shortly before 1:00 p.m.
-EST, armed with two handguns (a .22-caliber revolver and a .38-caliber revolver), and a box of additional rounds of ammunition for each pistol; three folding knives were also in Coon's possession, which were all stocked together in a duffel bag.
+On October 10, 2007, Coon entered the five-story school building shortly before 1:00 p.m.
+EST, armed with two handguns (a .22 caliber revolver and a .38 caliber revolver), and a box of additional rounds of ammunition for each pistol; three folding knives were also in Coon's possession, which were all stocked together in a duffel bag.
 Wearing a Marilyn Manson concert shirt, black jeans, and black-painted fingernails, Coon walked to the fourth floor of the building and entered the men's washroom where he loaded two revolvers.

-The shooting began at approximately 1:06 p.m. on the fourth floor of the building, after 14-year-old Michael Peek punched Coon in the face for bumping into him.
+The shooting began at 1:09pm on the fourth floor of the building, after 14-year-old Michael Peek punched Coon in the face for bumping into him, and shoving a gun in his face.
 When Peek walked away, Coon shot him in the abdomen.
 Another student, 17-year-old Darnell Rodgers, suffered a graze gunshot wound to the elbow in the same hallway.
 Michael Grassie, a social studies teacher, was shot in the chest when Coon entered his classroom.
 A second teacher, David Kachadourian, was shot in the back of his shoulder while in the hallway evacuating his students.
-During the entire shooting, Coon was said to be cursing.
-The shooting ended when Coon entered another room and fatally shot himself in the right side of his head.
+During the entire shooting which lasted 1 minute and 22 seconds Coon was said to be cursing.
+The shooting ended when Coon entered a classroom on the fourth floor and fatally shot himself in the head.

+According to police chief Michael Mcgrath, Coon had fired eight shots during the shooting.

-The school was placed on Code Blue lockdown shortly after the shooting.
+The school was placed in a lockdown shortly after the shooting.

 Victims

-Four individuals were wounded in the shooting; two students and two teachers.
+Four individuals were wounded by gunfire in the shooting; two students and two teachers.
 The two injured teachers were treated at MetroHealth Medical Center, and the two students injured were treated at the Rainbow Babies & Children's Hospital.
 A 14-year-old student was also hospitalized for knee and back injuries received from being trampled in a hallway by fleeing students.
-One student and one teacher were discharged later that day; the other students were released the following day.
+One student and one teacher were discharged from the hospital later that day; the other students were released the following day.
 The last victim was discharged from the hospital on October 15.